kingwill101/contextual/docs/advanced/shelf-integration.md

 ## Tips

-- Consider a typed channel dedicated to HTTP logging (e.g., name: 'http'), and select it via `logger.forDriver<ConsoleLogDriver>(name: 'http')` if needed.
+- Consider a dedicated channel for HTTP logging (e.g., name: 'http'), and select it via `logger.forDriver<ConsoleLogDriver>(name: 'http')` if needed.
-- Combine with batching for high-throughput endpoints.
+- Combine with batching via `LogConfig.batching` for high-throughput endpoints.
 - Add driver middleware to redact sensitive headers or query parameters.